-• Prevent the virtual IP address of a VRRP group from being used by a host address of the VRRP group is associated with the real MAC address of an interface, the sender MAC address in the gratuitous ARP packet takes the MAC address of the interface on the master router in the VRRP group.
+• Prevent the virtual IP address of a VRRP group from being used by a host address in the gratuitous ARP packet takes the MAC address of the interface on the master router in the VRRP group.

 The master router of a VRRP group can periodically send gratuitous ARP packets to the hosts on the local network, so that the hosts can update local ARP entries and avoid using the virtual IP address of the VRRP group.